oracle/node-oracledb/INSTALL.md

 - Oracle 12.2, 12.1 or 11.2 client libraries on the machine Node.js is installed on.

+  Run `node -p "process.arch"` and make sure to use 64-bit or 32-bit Oracle client libraries to match the Node.js architecture.

   Oracle client libraries are included in [Oracle Instant Client][3] RPMs or ZIPs, a full Oracle Client, or a database on the same machine.
 You only need one of these installations.

-  Run `node -p "process.arch"` and make sure to use matching 64-bit or 32-bit Oracle client libraries.

-  Oracle's standard client-server network interoperability applies, see Oracle Support's [Doc ID 207303.1][6].
+  Oracle's standard client-server network interoperability allows connections between different versions of Oracle Client and Oracle Database.
+For certified configurations see Oracle Support's [Doc ID 207303.1][6].
 In summary, Oracle Client 12.2 can connect to Oracle Database 11.2 or greater.
 Oracle Client 12.1 can connect to Oracle Database 10.2 or greater.
 Oracle Client 11.2 can connect to Oracle Database 9.2 or greater.
+The technical restrictions on creating connections may be more flexible.
+For example Oracle Client 12.2 can successfully connect to Oracle Database 10.2.

 - An Oracle Database to test node-oracledb.